Colorado Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Colorado, you need to be aware of the state’s Internet sales tax.
 Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

-The General Rule on Sales Tax: Physical Presence in the State
+The General Rule: Physical Presence in the State

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-Example 1: You are operating solely out of an office in Biloxi, Mississippi and make a sale to a customer in Boulder, Colorado—a state where your business has no physical presence: You are not required to collect sales tax from the Boulder customer.
+Example 1: You are an online retailer located in Biloxi, Mississippi and make a sale through your website to a customer in Boulder, Colorado—a state where your business has no physical presence: You are not required to collect sales tax from the Boulder customer.

-Example 2: You are operating solely out of an office in Fort Collins, Colorado and make a sale to a customer in Denver, Colorado: You are required to collect sales tax from the Denver customer.
+Example 2: You are an online retailer located in Fort Collins, Colorado and make a sale through your website to a customer in Denver, Colorado: You are required to collect sales tax from the Denver customer.

 Example 3: After several years of operating solely out of a warehouse in Biloxi, Mississippi, you open a one-room satellite office just outside of Aurora, Colorado—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Pueblo, Colorado: You are required to collect sales tax from the Pueblo customer.
+A day later, you make a sale through your website to a customer in Pueblo, Colorado: You are required to collect sales tax from the Pueblo customer.